SorbonneUniversityBolideContributors/Course_2024/README.md

 Check the [Robot_setup.md](Robot_setup.md) file to get started with the robot.

-Here are the credentials for the rooter at St-Cyr
-- SSID: R15-AF66
-- mdp: eprtu89734

 Bolide's IP when connected to the rooter (SSID=R15-AF66) at St-Cyr
 - IP bolide2: 192.168.137.78
 - IP bolide1: 192.168.137.165